Exercises

 Please use the discussions section to ask questions to your demonstrators (about the exercises) and me (about everything else).
 Treat the discussions as if they are a real life examples class where others can learn from your questions and the answers to them.

 The first exercise concerns solving a simple PDE using different methods.
-Your demonstrator for this exercise is Nathan Magnan, a PhD student from DAMTP.
+Your demonstrator for this exercise is Arshad Kamal.
+The deadline is 12 noon on Friday 27th February.